-Delaware 896 (South College Avenue) meets Interstate 95 at one of two interchanges serving Newark and the University of Delaware.
-Forested frontage from there eastward shroud adjacent development through to the Delaware House Service Plaza preceding Exit 3 with Delaware 273.
-The Service Plaza provides travelers with a food court, fuel station, truck parking and a tourist information center.
+SR 896 (South College Avenue) meets Interstate 95 at one of two interchanges serving Newark and the University of Delaware (UD).
+Forested frontage from there eastward shroud adjacent development to the Delaware House Service Plaza preceding Exit 3 with SR 273.
+The Service Plaza provides travelers with a food court, fuel options, truck parking and a tourist information center.

-Traffic counts increase with additional commuters joining Interstate 95 east from SR 273 as the Delaware Turnpike enters the busy exchange with Delaware 1 and 7 by Christiana Mall.
-The former full-cloverleaf interchange was redesigned to incorporate new flyovers between the freeways in conjunction with expansion of I-95 to ten lanes across Christina Marsh.
+Traffic counts increase with additional commuters joining Interstate 95 east from SR 273 as the Delaware Turnpike enters the busy exchange with SR 1/7 by Christiana Mall.
+The former cloverleaf interchange was redesigned to incorporate new flyovers between the freeways in conjunction with expansion of I-95 to ten lanes across Christina Marsh.

-The ten lane stretch takes I-95 north to the split with Interstate 295 ahead of the full cloverleaf interchange (Exits 5A/B) with U.S. 202 south and Delaware 141 (Newport Freeway).
-Four lanes carry through traffic toward the adjacent split with Interstate 495 north as I-295 veers eastward toward New Castle and the Delaware Memorial Bridge.
+The ten lane stretch takes I-95 north to the split with Interstate 295 ahead of the cloverleaf interchange (Exits 5A/B) with SR 141 (Newport Freeway).
+Four lanes carry through traffic toward the adjacent split with Interstate 495 north as I-295 branches eastward toward New Castle and the Delaware Memorial Bridge.

-Continuing north between the couplet of Adams and Jackson Streets, I-95 & U.S. 202 emerge from below grade at Lovering Avenue to span Brandywine Creek across a high-level six lane bridge.
-The freeway expands to six lanes with auxiliary lanes between Exits 7 (SR 52) and 8 (U.S. 202 / SR 202).
+Continuing north between the couplet of Adams and Jackson Streets, I-95/U.S. 202 emerge from below grade at Lovering Avenue to span Brandywine Creek across a high-level six lane bridge.
+The freeway expands to six lanes with auxiliary lanes between Exit 7 (SR 52) and Exit 8 (U.S. 202 / SR 202).

 Just beyond the city line, U.S. 202 parts ways with Interstate 95 north at a directional cloverleaf interchange with Concord Pike.
 U.S. 202 lines Concord Pike, a six-lane commercial arterial, northward to Delaware County, Pennsylvania while I-95 remains northeast through the Brandywine Hundred community.